-There are plenty of advanced audio features you’ll find among the best headphones for audiophiles, but Bose isn’t just like everyone else.
-If you’ve done any research on Bose headphones and headphones, you may have come across a handful of terms that allude to some of Bose’s internal engineering.
-We also know that answering a bunch of unexplained terminology can be exhausting, so we’ve put together this roundup of five audio features you’ll only be able to find on Bose headphones and earphones.
+There are plenty of advanced audio features you’ll find among the best headphones for audiophiles, but Bose isn’t like everyone else.
+If you’ve done any research on Bose headphones, you may have come across a handful of terms that allude to some of Bose’s internal engineering.
+We also know that deciphering a bunch of unexplained terminology can be exhausting, so we’ve put together this roundup of five audio features you’ll only find on Bose headphones and earphones.

 Custom setting

-Although a number of headphone manufacturers allow you to create custom sound profiles in their companion apps, Bose takes it a step further with its CustomTune technology.
+Although many headphone manufacturers let you create custom sound profiles in their companion apps, Bose takes it a step further with its CustomTune technology.
 This is a calibration feature that automatically adjusts sound output and noise cancellation based on the unique shape of your ears.

 Launched by John Rule, PhD, senior systems engineer at Bose, CustomTune leverages algorithms and acoustic engineering to optimize audio in real time.
 Calibration involves a tone, or dull noise, that the user’s ear naturally amplifies and bounces back to the microphones for analysis.
-From there, your CustomTune headphones will begin to analyze and adapt to the ambient sound, adjusting the treble, mids, bass, and noise cancellation to best suit your hearing and listening space.
+From there, your CustomTune headphones will begin analyzing and adapting to ambient sound, adjusting the treble, mids, bass, and noise cancellation to best suit your hearing and listening space.

-Introduced with the Bose QuietComfort II headphones, CustomTune has since rolled out to both generations of Bose’s QuietComfort Ultra headphones, as well as the QuietComfort Ultra headphones.
+Introduced with the Bose QuietComfort II headphones, CustomTune has since rolled out to both generations of Bose’s QuietComfort Ultra headphones.
 It’s also the kind of algorithmic feature that gets smarter and more predictive the more you use it, so give it a try.

 Immersive audio

-Once enabled, Immersion Mode combines spatial audio and Bose noise-canceling technology to mix stereo audio, resulting in a wider, more immersive soundstage.
+Once enabled, Immersion Mode combines spatial audio with Bose noise-canceling technology to create a wider, more immersive soundstage.
 You’ll also have the choice of two unique presets: Still Image and Motion.
-The former is great when you’re seated and gives the impression that there’s a pair of speakers placed right in front of you.
+The former is great when you’re seated and gives the impression that there are a pair of speakers right in front of you.
 The Motion preset helps preserve the wider, mixed soundstage while you walk or run.

-Immersion mode may seem like more of a clever trick than a legitimate up-blender, but the feature works well.
+Immersion mode may seem more like a clever trick than a legitimate up-blender, but it works well.
 While Bose isn’t the only audio company dabbling in upmixing and head tracking, Bose’s Immersion Mode does a fantastic job of enhancing stereo audio for music, movies, shows, and video games.
 On the other hand, a feature like Sony’s 360 Reality Audio Upmix is best used for movies and shows.

 Cinema mode

-Technically, Bose’s Cinema mode is really just a spatial audio extension, but the software does an exceptional job tweaking dialogue and background effects.
-Cinema Mode also works in unison with Bose’s powerful noise cancellation, so your headphones and earphones will be constantly monitored and optimized for your listening space.
+Technically, Bose’s Cinema mode is really just a spatial audio extension, but the software does an exceptional job of tweaking dialogue and background effects.
+Cinema Mode also works in tandem with Bose’s powerful noise cancellation, so your headphones and earphones will be continuously monitored and optimized for your listening environment.

 Theater Mode can be used with Bose QuietComfort Ultra Headphones (2nd Generation) and Bose QuietComfort Ultra Headphones (2nd Generation).
 You should also make sure that you are using the latest version of the Bose app.